-Conclusion: If you are 19 or older and not attending school full time or 25 and older with no child and earned less than \$21,430 in 2021 by working part-time or full-time, then you are potentially eligible for a tax refund of up to \$1,502.
+Conclusion: If you are between the ages of 25 and 64 with no child and earned less than \$17,640 in 2023 or 2024 by working part-time or full-time, then you are potentially eligible for a tax refund of up to \$600.
 If you also worked within the last three years, you may also be eligible for EITC for those years, based upon your age and earnings, if you did not file for EITC for those years already.
-When you do your taxes this year, you can askabout EITC for the previous years you worked by sharing your W2s for the last three years with your tax preparer.
+When you do your taxes this year, you can ask about EITC for the previous years you worked by sharing your W2s and/or 1099s for the last three years with your tax preparer.